Signed up for a cash back card but not getting enough love? You might be making one of these common mistakes.

-Fifty-six percent of Americans use a cash back card as their primary credit card, according to a 2017 survey from TD Bank.
+Almost half of American adults (49%) hold a cash back credit card, according to a 2019 survey from CreditCards.com.

 10 common cash back credit card mistakes

-And depending on your lifestyle and where you spend money, there may be a card where you earn more, he says.
+And depending on your lifestyle and where you spend money, there may be a card where you earn more, he added.

-The secret: Tally up how much you’re spending in various categories such as travel, dining, groceries, etc., says Pukas.
+The secret: Tally up how much you’re spending in various categories such as travel, dining, groceries, etc., said Julie Pukas, head of U.S. bankcard and merchant solutions for TD Bank.
 Her advice: “Really understand what you are really looking for and where you are spending.”